skeetio/learngraphql-lessons/1-basics/3-querying-graphql.md

 }
 ~~~

-As the result, you'll something like this:
+You'll something like this as the result:

 ~~~
 {